K-homological finiteness and hyperbolic groups: Preliminaries on boundaries of hyperbolic spaces

-This section is devoted to the metric-measure structure on the boundary of a hyperbolic space in the sense of Gromov \cite{Gromov}, for purposes of establishing that appropriate families of measures on the boundary have the convergence property of \S \ref{sec: C0 and conv}, and making various fine estimates.
+This section is devoted to the metric-measure structure on the boundary of a hyperbolic space in the sense of Gromov \cite{Gromov}.
 In \S\ref{bhs} we recall some basic facts on hyperbolic spaces and their boundaries.
 In \S\ref{vm} we focus on the family of visual metrics, and their induced Hausdorff measures, on the boundary of a hyperbolic space.
-The content of these two subsections is essentially standard \cite{GdH}, \cite[Sec.5]{Vai}.
-The next subsection, \S\ref{gga}, on geometric group actions is important for technical and conceptual reasons, where we describe results of Coornaert \cite{Coo} on Hausdorff measures for visual metrics.
+The content of these two subsections is, to a large extent, standard \cite{GdH}, \cite[Sec.5]{Vai}.
+In \S\ref{gga} we discuss geometric group actions, and their boundary effect.
+We describe results of Coornaert \cite{Coo} providing remarkable finiteness properties for the visual metric-measure structure.
+In \S\ref{visual section} we introduce a suitable notion of `Hausdorff dimension' for the boundary.